 Criminal proceedings are not a common thing in most of our lives, so logically we don’t care much about them and don’t know much about them.
 We read about how a major politician’s corruption case is developing and how a senior “terrorist” was caught, but that is usually the end of our interest.
 But what if a large sum of money went missing in your company and you were (albeit wrongly) accused of embezzlement?
 And what if your 14-year-old child gets involved in some illegal activity with the gang?
 Can he or she even be prosecuted?
 We have attempted to summarise the basic principles and principles of criminal prosecution in our article, supplemented by illustrative examples from both substantive and procedural criminal law.

 The fundamental principles of criminal law are certain principles on which criminal law is based.
 Some of them are derived from the Charter of Fundamental Rights and Freedoms.
-Many of them are described in the theory of criminal law, we will mention at least the most important ones, which include:
+Examples from substantive criminal law include the definition of crimes, such as murder or theft, and the penalties for committing them.
+An example from criminal procedural law is the institution of detention, which restricts the personal liberty of the accused if there is a fear of flight or influencing witnesses.
+There are many of these described in criminal law theory; we will at least mention the most important ones, which include:

 Tip: If you believe that one of your fundamental human rights has been violated, we recommend you read our article on the protection of fundamental human rights.